+Credit: 3 Hours

+FIN X97 Internship in Finance

+Offers opportunity for field experience in finance through either a paid or unpaid internship experience with cooperating organizations.
+Includes orientation session prior to the start of the internship and debriefing seminar once during the semester.
+Includes site supervisor evaluation(s) of student, a student evaluation of their internship experience, and a completed student portfolio and presentation.
+Graded Satisfactory/Unsatisfactory.

+Prerequisites: Junior or senior standing and approval of Departmental Internship Coordinator.

+Credit: 1 to 3 Hours

-Land and Energy Management Courses
+Land & Energy Management Courses

 LEMG 201 Fundamentals of Land & Energy Management

 Introduction to the fundamentals of land and energy management.
 Topics include oil and gas leases and supporting agreements, basic title issues, types of land ownership and interests and industry terminology.

 Prerequisite: Petroleum Engineering 101.

+Credit: 3 Hours

-LEMG 425 Land and Energy Management Law
+LEMG 425 Oil and Gas Law

 Fundamentals of law and regulation in the energy industry, with particular emphasis on the oil and gas industry.
 Focus will be on ownership of mineral rights; oil and gas leases, contracts, and right of ways; and certain environmental issues affecting the energy industry.

-Prerequisite: Management 315.
+Prerequisite: Land & Energy Management 201 and Management 315.

+Credit: 3 Hours

-LEMG 497 Internship in Land & Energy Management
+LEMG X97 Internship in Land & Energy Management

-Offers opportunity for field experience in land & energy management-related areas through employment with cooperating employers.
-Includes orientation session prior to employment and debriefing seminars after employment termination.
-Includes student reports and employer and faculty evaluations.
-Course graded on satisfactory-unsatisfactory basis only.
+Offers opportunity for field experience in land & energy management through either a paid or unpaid internship experience with cooperating organizations.
+Includes orientation session prior to the start of the internship and debriefing seminar once during the semester.
+Includes site supervisor evaluation(s) of student, a student evaluation of their internship experience, and a completed student portfolio and presentation.
+Graded Satisfactory/Unsatisfactory.

-Prerequisites: Junior or senior standing and approval of Departmental Internship Committee.
+Prerequisites: Junior or senior standing and approval of Departmental Internship Coordinator.

 Management Courses

 MNGT 150 History of American Management

+Р

 An examination of management practices from colonial times to the late 20th century in America with particular attention to the emergence of the modern corporation and the roles of the manager.
 Attention will be paid to the economic, social, and political factors that have shaped that emergence and those roles.

+Credit: 3 Hours

 MNGT 225 Business in Global Contexts

+M

-A survey of the major issues a business encounters in operating across borders, and the impact of these issues on such business functions as accounting, finance, manufacturing and materials management, marketing, and human resource management.
+A survey of the major issues a business encounters in operating across borders, and the impact of these issues on such business functions as accounting, finance, production, marketing, and human resource management.
 Topics include the impact of globalization on producer and consumer markets, national differences in political economy and culture, foreign direct investment, and strategic and structural implications of operating the business internationally.
 (Also listed as Leadership 225.)

+Prerequisite: Completion of 15 credit hours.

+Credit: 3 Hours

 MNGT 301 Managing Organizations

 General survey of management concepts, covering major functions of planning, organizing, leading, and controlling.

 Prerequisites: Economics 211 and Accounting 201.

+Credit: 3 Hours

 MNGT 315 The Legal Environment of Business

 Introduction to major points of business law, focusing primarily on the common law areas of tort, contracts, property and business associates.
 Legal procedures, jurisdiction and the government regulation of business will also be surveyed.

+Credit: 3 Hours

+MNGT 320 Negotiations and Ethics

+.

+This course will discuss the art of negotiations incorporating class lectures with group exercises simulating competitive situations.
+The course will discuss the essentials of negotiation and strategy in distributive bargaining, mixed bargaining and contingent deals.
+Topics include evaluating the rational mindset of the parties, fairness of the deal and is it workable, BATNA, risky choices, face-to-face vs email issues and the repercussions of not reaching a deal.
+The course will also address the ethical issues related to negotiations.
+Prerequisite: Junior standing.